AliBaheri/alibaheri.github.io/_posts/2026-06-15-why-the-geometry-of-reasoning-might-matter.md

 That path is what we studied in GeoReason.

 The premise is a claim about *motion*, not location.
-Correct reasoning ranges widely &mdash; it has to, since it covers different territory as it goes.
+Correct reasoning ranges widely.
+It has to, since it covers different territory as it goes.
 What stays regular is the step-to-step transition: the kind of move that follows from a given prefix belongs to a comparatively narrow family.
 A first error is a move outside that family.
-It shows up as a localized departure &mdash; an excursion &mdash; and once the trajectory has left, later steps tend to travel further out.
+It shows up as a localized departure, an excursion.
+Once the trajectory has left, later steps tend to travel further out.

 <figure class="fig">
 <svg viewBox="0 0 720 330" xmlns="http://www.w3.org/2000/svg" role="img" aria-label="Two panels of the same reasoning chain.
 In the text, every step looks uniformly fluent and nothing marks the error.
 In representation space, the steps stay inside a band of coherent transitions until one step departs and later steps travel further away.">
 <text x="40" y="34" font-size="12" font-weight="700" letter-spacing="1.4" fill="currentColor" fill-opacity=".55">IN THE TEXT</text>
-<text x="40" y="52" font-size="12.5" fill="currentColor" fill-opacity=".45">every step reads fluently &#8212; nothing marks the error</text>
+<text x="40" y="52" font-size="12.5" fill="currentColor" fill-opacity=".45">every step reads fluently and nothing marks the error</text>
 <line x1="40" y1="78" x2="680" y2="78" stroke="currentColor" stroke-opacity=".28" stroke-width="2"/>
 <circle cx="70.0" cy="78.0" r="4.4" fill="currentColor" fill-opacity=".38"/>
 <circle cx="130.0" cy="75.0" r="4.4" fill="currentColor" fill-opacity=".38"/>